jimwei0620/MediaTracker-Java-Desktop-Application-/README.md

 - be able to save all my lists to file when program exits
 - load my lists when the program starts

+- have an interactive graphical user interface that displays user's data